Luis Torrens Player Props: Cubs vs. Dodgers

 Luis Torrens At The Plate

+- Torrens enters this game on a four-game hitting streak.
+During his last outings, he's hitting .375.

-- Torrens has gotten a hit in two of six games this year, but has had no multi-hit games.
+- In five of 10 games this year, Torrens got a hit, but only one each time.

-- He has not hit a home run in his six games this season.
+- He has not hit a long ball in his 10 games this season.

+- Torrens has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.